-- CVs for all supervisors - Declaration of Support from all supervisors - Declaration of Support from the Head of Department at the host institution - Declaration of Support from clinical employer (for nurses and allied health professionals only)
+- CVs for the mentor(s) - Declaration of Support from mentor(s) - Declaration of Support from the Head of Department at the host institution - Declaration of Support from clinical employer (for nurses and allied health professionals only)

 6. Assessment Procedure

 Incomplete and ineligible applications and those submitted after the deadline will not be assessed.